 Duck breast, baby Chinese cabbage, fermented carrot, kale, mashed potato.
 The first of three choices of main course features seasonal ingredients.
 The tender and succulent duck breast has been smoked in hay and the skin pan fried to a Peking duck crisp while keeping the breast just medium.

 The kale has been deep fried to give it a cracker texture, and there’s the surprise duck bacon to give the Chinese cabbage the flavours.
 A very well executed dish.

 6b/ Short rib with honshimeiji 紫白松牛

 (US) Beef short rib, cauliflower purée, scallion purée, mushroom, deep fried shiso leaf.

 Second of three choices.
-The beef has been sous vide and retained the tenderness and all the juiciness.
+The USDA prime short rib has been sous vide and retained the tenderness and all the juiciness.
 It is then smoked with longan wood and chargrilled.
 The shiso provides another dimension to the umami of the grilled honshimeiji.

 6c/ Tenderloin with celeriac and mushrooms 芹菇菲力